mixxxdj/mixxx/source/chapters/user_interface.rst

    :alt: The deck waveform overview and waveform summary

 The six buttons at the bottom right allow you to configure the deck.
-Starting from the top-let and going counterclockwise:
+Starting from the top-left and moving counterclockwise the buttons are as follows:

 * Show/Hide Vinyl Widget
 * Toggle Repeat Mode